alidadasb/LibraryApp/README.md

 4- You will see 3 pages, home,book,freestyle. its just different ways of pulling data from REST services by AngularJS and displaying them on the screen.

-5- The 3 ways of hitting REST resrvice are dirrectly from angular, through Grails services or simply hitting external urls :D
+5- The 3 ways of hitting REST resrvice are dirrectly from angular hitting exposed Grails resources, through Grails services and rest plugin, or simply hitting external urls with angular:D